Dangers of DUIs and Motorcycles

 The result of driving your motorcycle under the influence is the same as it would be if you were driving a car or a truck.
 Motorcyclists can face vehicle and motorcycle license suspension, hefty fees, and more.
 If you are granted restricted driving with an ignition interlock device, the device will have to be installed on every vehicle you operate, whether it’s your car or motorcycle.

-If you are facing DUI charges from operating a car, truck or motorcycle, the experienced professional at Weingart Law Firm can help.
+If you are facing DUI charges from operating a car, truck, or motorcycle, the experienced DUI attorneys at Weingart Law Firm can help.
 For the best outcome for your case, you’ll need a skilled team with the knowledge and experience to help.
 To learn more about how Mark Weingart and his team can help your case, contact our office for your one-on-one consultation today!